 Too many things from the F-Zero GX commentary to list.

 Through the magic of clipping, Lewis gets murdered by a ring box in Sonic 3.

 In Sonic 06, Silver ends up hurling Sonic into outer space during Sonic's playthrough.
 This is arguably topped when the battle is revisited while Solaris is playing as Silver...
 "Super Machine Gun Table Attack!"

 Dude, Not Funny!: In one part of the Super Mario Sunshine playthrough, when Ryan finally gets to the Mecha-Bowser fight, Lewis and Johnny joke about how the face makes it look like it has Down Syndrome.

-Ensemble Darkhorse: John by default, considering he's the only main commentator not listed below in the Scrappy listing.
+John by default, considering he's the only main commentator not listed below in the Scrappy listing.
 Much of his relative popularity is likely because he is the most well-known of the main four, with the most active personal channel (only Ted's even begins to approach his activity), and even when he doesn't like a game, he won't complain nearly as much as the other crew members unless the game reallydeservesit.
 There is often disappointment in the comments for videos that he is unable to attend.